 A really common complaint we get from young athletes is that they struggle to put on clean weight.

-And by weight, we assume they mean lean muscle mass, as we don’t know that many people whose main am is to grow just there fat mass stores.
+And by weight, we assume they mean lean muscle mass, as we don’t know that many people whose main goal is to grow just there fat mass stores.

 From all types of sports and training desires, it can be really frustrating to really want something, put in a tone of work and not get the result at the end.